Back to Index

 And probably a lot of dudes in general.
 Like it depends like what you want out of life and what you're trying to reach.
 For me, I'm trying to walk in my faith and I'm trying to be a man of integrity and like grow.
 And I just feel like social media is a hindrance to that.

-First of all, you see all this dope stuff going on.
+First of all, you see all of this dope stuff going on.
 You can get into like the comparison game of, man, this person seems like they're above me or this person got more followers than me or whatever.
 But then it's also like as a dude, one of our struggles is females and there's unlimited baddies on Instagram.

-So like honestly, if I'm being 100%, if you were trying to focus and stay away from, like it could be a trap if that's your thing.
+So like honestly, if I'm being a hundred percent like, if you were trying to focus and stay away from, like it could be a trap if that's your thing.
 So I just, you gotta be self-aware.
 If that's your thing that you could fall into, you can remove it for a while.
-And for me, it helped me focus.

-- Yeah, I think you talked about that with Lecrae on that episode.
-Like you have to know your vice and then set up boundaries around it. - And it's probably, you know, I'm on a podcast with my sister.
+And for me, it helped me focus. - Yeah, I think you talked about that with LeCray on that episode.
+Like you have to know your vice and then set up boundaries like around it. - And it's probably, you know, I'm on a podcast with my sister.
 You probably don't wanna hear that my vice would be females, but really that's most dudes' vice.

-Like if you don't get it in check, and then obviously in this day and age, marriage is not like a super popular, like, concept.
-But like one day I wanna have a wife, I wanna have kids.
+Like if you don't get it in check.
+And then obviously in this day and age, marriage is not like a super popular, like concept, but like one day I wanna have a wife, I wanna have kids.
 So if you just are always in the habit of all these girls and all these new girls, and every time you go to Instagram, there's unlimited, like you'll never get to a place where you just can value like one girl.

 I don't see how you can get to that place.
 So for me, it's just better to remove it.
 So I get on it like once in a while, but I don't have it on my phone.
 I don't even know my Instagram password.
 Like I got a Nicodemus, my manager, he has the password.

 - If I didn't, who?
-I mean, I always tell people like, one thing about me is I never really had like a plan B. Like I never really was one of those dudes that had a lot of hobbies.
+I mean, I always tell people like one thing about me is I never really had like a plan B. Like I never really was one of those dudes that had a lot of hobbies.
 Like I never really liked instruments.
 I never even really liked video games.

 It was always just like basketball.
 So if I was not playing, I probably would be trying to mooch off of one of y'all.
 I probably would be trying to get on board with what you were doing or one of my other siblings were doing, or I don't know 'cause I did not have, you know, I was smart in school, but I didn't have any like thing I wanted to major in.